euberdeveloper/eagletrt-telemetria-simulator/README.md

 Note that this module uses **yargs** for the cli and the yargs commands and options are **modular**: this means that they can be imported and used by other modules that consists in a cli and wrap this library, such as the **eagle-cli**.

+The GPS simulator is written in C and compiled during installation.
+If this does not happen, there is a script in the `package.json` exactly to do it.
+The C program is valid only on Linux.

 ## Build

 To build for production, using webpack: